What is Electrostatic Discharge?

 In order for ESD to punch through top layers, it would have to have a voltage higher than the material’s dielectric strength, measured in volts (V) per unit thickness.
 If the insulating material for the plastic overlay material is 0.007” thick and has a dielectric strength of 2 kV per mil, then the point at which ESD breaks down has to be more than 14 kV.

-We follow specific design rules, like adding a gasket all around the switch or moving the traces as far away as possible from the edge of the keypad, to minimize the ESD arc that reaches the circuitry by flashing around and between the membrane switch layers.
+We follow specific best practices, like adding a gasket all around the switch or moving the traces as far away as possible from the edge of the keypad, to minimize the ESD arc that reaches the circuitry by flashing around and between the membrane switch layers.
 If edge distance is a problem, an efficient, low-cost option is to allow the first and last contacts of the connector to make contact with an earth-grounded loop on the edge of the circuit layer away from any circuit traces.

 When to use ESD Shielding